mconcas/euca2ools_doc/user_guide_VMs.md

 *Please note that from this point forward, we assume that you have an active account on the cloud, with EC2 credentials and environment variables properly configured.
-If you are having problems setting them up please follow [this link](link/to/guide "Setup the environment.") or contact your system adminsitrator.*
+If you are having problems setting them up please follow [this link](link/to/guide "Setup the environment.") or contact your system administrator.*

 1. "euca-describe-images" List the VM images available.
 -------------------------------------------------------